 The role of the Joliet Arsenal Development Authority (JADA) is the adaptive reuse and transformation of 3,000 acres of land formerly known as the Joliet Army Ammunition Plant.
 Our goal is to create quality job opportunities and foster economic development in the Will County area.

 JADA continues to successfully transform 3,000 acres of the former Joliet Arsenal into manufacturing and distribution business parks.
-In addition, overall economic growth of the region continues to increase the value of three of JADA’s major accomplishments—CenterPoint Intermodal Center, ProLogis Park Arsenal, and the Operating Engineers Apprenticeship & Skill Improvement Training Facility and the future buildout of their industrial park.
+In addition, overall economic growth of the region continues to increase the value of three of JADA’s major accomplishments—CenterPoint Intermodal Center, and Local 150 with the Operating Engineers Apprenticeship & Skill Improvement Training Facility and the future buildout of their industrial park.